-These apps and services dramatically cut down on the time and energy you spend on performing repetitive and common tasks, such as save your photos from social networking sites or mobile gallery to Dropbox, or automatically save Evernote items in Google Calendar.
-The options are endless.
+These apps and services dramatically reduce the time and energy you spend on repetitive and common tasks, such as transferring photos from social networking sites or mobile galleries to Dropbox, saving Evernote items in Google Calendar, etc. The options are endless.

-If you are looking to bring more efficiency to your workflow, consider the following tools to do the heavy lifting.
-These IFTTT alternatives let you build better home automation routines and integrate all of your apps together.
+If you want to bring more efficiency to your workflow, consider the following tools to do the heavy lifting.
+These IFTTT alternatives let you build better home automation routines and integrate all of your apps.

 Cost: Free | Offers in-app purchases